 Refugees are allowed to travel outside the United States.
 However, even if you already have your own passport, you will need to get a Refugee Travel Document for use when reentering the United States.
 You can apply for this by filing USCIS Form I-131.
 It's available for free download on the I-131 Application for Travel Document page of the USCIS website.
 If you don't have your own passport, this document will be accepted by other countries as a passport equivalent.

 One important caution: Do not travel back to the country from which you gained refugee status.
-If you do, then you may be found to have given up your refugee status, because you no longer fear persecution there.
+If you do, then you may be found to have given up your refugee status, because you apparently no longer fear persecution there.

 Note that refugees pay no fee to the Form I-485 required to adjust status.
 In addition, refugees do not have to pay biometrics (fingerprinting) fees.

 As residents of the United States, refugees must pay income and other taxes.
 Tax returns, and (if you earned enough) payment of taxes to the federal and state government are due every April 15.
-Nonprofit agencies may be able to help you with your tax return at low cost or for free.
+Nonprofit agencies might be able to help you with your tax return at low cost or for free.

 As a refugee, you must be aware of your responsibilities under U.S. law.
 An important one is that your notify USCIS of any change in your address.
 You must do so within ten days of moving using Form AR-11, Alien's Change of Address Card.
 You can file this online at the USCIS website at www.uscis.gov.